myscriptbox-org/msb-make/README.md

 ### folder [obj] -show-license
 This command shows the license installed.
 Example:
 **msb-make** folder myscript -show-license

+### folder [obj] -generate-readme-stdout
+This command generates the readme page in markdown (.md) format and outputs it to stdout.
+Example:
+**msb-make** folder myprogram -generate-readme-stdout

 ### folder [obj] -undeploy-local
 This command removes a rapid local deployment of a folder.
 Example: